 Primary Elements in Defining a Project:

-1. Who is Your Audience
+1. Who is Your Audience?

 Scrutinizing your existing content to make sure it is still serving your current audience.